TobiasPSP/doneland_sources/Tools/Internet/README.md

 > Why This Website May Be Loading Slow, And What You Can Do To Boost Your Internet

-[done.land](https://done.land/) is a very fast website, designed for speed and rapid response times.
-It shouldn't take more than a snap to load a page, including all pictures and assets.

-Still, some of you may experience *severe* slow-downs, and at times it may take **minutes** until a single page is loaded - not good.
+[done.land](https://done.land/) is a very fast and modern website, designed for speed and rapid response times.
+It **shouldn't take more than a second** to view a page, including all pictures and assets.
+Still, a few of you experience *severe* slow-downs, and at times it may take **minutes** until a single page is loaded - not good.

-In this article, I am explaining what is amiss, why this may affect many other websites alike, and what you can do about it.
+The underlying problem is not *this particular website* - it's rather just a *symptom*, and you may experience other issues with downloads, services, and websites.
+The issue only affects a few websites, and the severity of the issue may vary during the day or over time.

+It took me some time to figure out the cause, and in this article I'll explain both the problem and some great fixes.
+They won't just speed up *this* website but generally provide you with a snappier and more reliable *Internet experience*.

 If your hair is on fire, below is a quick summary.

 > [!TIP]
-> Some *ISPs* like the *German Telekom* (and affiliated *ISPs* who are using the same infrastructure) are notorious for causing *routing problems*: when communicating with (predominantly) *US-based networks* like *AWS* or *github*, they may send packages on (very) inefficient routes.
+> Some *ISPs* like the *Deutsche Telekom* (and affiliated *ISPs* who are using the same infrastructure) are notorious for causing *routing problems*: when communicating with (predominantly) *US-based networks* like *AWS* or *github*, they may send packages on (very) inefficient routes.
 This problem might be present when *some* websites and downloads are exceptionally slow for you, while others work normally.
 Your choices are either to *change your ISP*, or to use a *VPN* like [NordVPN](https://refer-nordvpn.com/DdmJlprBMeZ) (should you decide to use *NordVPN* through this link, you are extending my own paid *NordVPN* by three months at no extra cost for you).

 ## Ingredients For Fast Internet Experience
 Most users focus on their *Internet Service Provider* (*ISP*) when it comes to *fast Internet speed* and a great experience.
 They pay high monthly fees to get a "fast" *Internet connection*, i.e. *250MBit/s* or even *1GBit/s*.
 Even then, though, they occasionally experience surprisingly slow websites or downloads  while with other *urls*, the promised *high-speed Internet* works just fine.